THE CHEROKEE COUNTY BOARD OF EDUCATION

 16. Continue to support Safety Town, an annual program during which comprehensive safety messages are taught by safety professionals to kindergarten age children.

-17. The PTA Council Executive Board will consider approval of a resolution in support of the 2016 Education SPLOST renewal referendum and associated bonds.
+17. The PTA Council Executive Board will consider approval of a resolution in support of future Education SPLOST renewal referenda and associated bonds.
 The PTA Council will provide information to all PTA units and members about the importance to the community at-large of the successful passage of the Education SPLOST referenda renewal, including the Executive Board’s resolution of support.